processout/processout-ios/Sources/ProcessOut/ProcessOut.docc/ProcessOut.md

 ### Errors

-All errors that could happen as a result of interaction with the SDK are representd by ``POFailure`` type.
+All errors that could happen as a result of interaction with the SDK are represented by ``POFailure`` type.

 - ``POFailure``